jimsihk/codespace-oke-k8s/README.md

   "image": "ghcr.io/jimsihk/codespace-oke-k8s:latest"
 }
 ```
-2. In the codespace, execute `/opt/okeutil/init-oci-local.sh` to
-- Setup oci configuration and create API key
+2. In the codespace, execute `/opt/okeutil/init-oci-local.sh` to setup OCI configuration and create API key
+3. Copy the generated public key value and add as a key under the OCI user on OCI portal
+4. In the codespace, execute `/opt/okeutil/init-oci-local.sh` again to further setup
 - Setup kubeconfig
 - Setup bastion session configuration with SSH key generation
-3. In the codespace, execute `/opt/okeutil/oke-tunnel.sh` for verification and adding the fingerprint for the first time, you should see something like this:
+5. In the codespace, execute `/opt/okeutil/oke-tunnel.sh` for verification and adding the fingerprint for the first time, then you should see something like this if successfully setup the tunnel:
 ```
 ...
 ...